0neblock/Arduino_SNMP/README.md

   * SNMPv2 Trap

 It was designed and tested around an ESP32, but will work with any Arduino-based devied that has a UDP object available.
+For non-ESP Arduino's, you will have to also include this library: https://github.com/mike-matera/ArduinoSTL Be careful when using this library on non-ESP Arduino's as they're limited on memory.
+Try to keep the amount of OID's you add to a minimum.

 The example goes into detail around how to use, or look at `src/SNMP_Agent.h` for the API.